How is the writing of insurance contracts regulated in your jurisdiction?

 To what extent are there additional restrictions or requirements on sharing customer data overseas/on a cross-border basis?

-As stated in question 28 above, the regulator’s expectation in India is that all insurers shall maintain complete confidentiality of the policyholders’ data.
+The regulatory requirements in India is that all insurers shall maintain complete confidentiality of policyholders’ data.
 Further, data pertaining to all policies issued and all claims made in India has to be held in data centres located and maintained in India.

 Over the next five years what type of business do you see taking a market lead?